 Books by Jack Martin

-Siege of Knoxville: An Alphonso Clay Mystery of the Civil War Book 2 will be released July 10.
-Preorder your copy here!
+Siege of Knoxville: An Alphonso Clay Mystery of the Civil War Book 2 released on July 10.
+Order your copy here!